L9Manuel9/cybersecurity-skills/skills-projects/Web Application Security/README.md

 ## Tools & Techniques
 - jSQL with GUI or CLI for targeting injection points
-- Bypassing authentication or unauthorized access to databases
+- Bypassing authentication or gaining unauthorized access to databases
 - Compatibility with multiple DBMS (MySQL, Oracle, PostgreSQL)

 ## Implementation Steps